So-Called ‘General’ American Accent

 They’ve had their ears pierced for years.

-It’s unclear why they revered the souvenir.
+It’s unclear why they revered the weird souvenir.

 The pioneer steered into the atmosphere.